manu094/nvim-config/README.md

 This config is inspired by LunarVim's "Nvim from scratch" config (https://github.com/LunarVim/Neovim-from-scratch.git).
 Thank you!

 Dependencies:
-Node.js and npm // Required for some plugins unzip // Required by Mason-LSP
+Node.js and npm // Required for some plugins\n
+unzip // Required by Mason-LSP
 Clang and Clangd // For c/cpp LSP support
 GDB v.14 // For c/cpp debugging support